It was big news last year – but what’s happened with 5G since it hit the headlines?

 Upgrades to the services currently provided by 4G in vehicles will support drivers by making communication with their team and other fleet assets much easier.

-5G also gives high visibility into routes, allowing fleet managers to better optimise journeys and communicate this to drivers.
+5G also gives high visibility into routes, allowing fleet managers to better optimize journeys and communicate this to drivers.
 Preventative re-routing using real-time updates on things like traffic and accidents can help your team to drive more efficiently and save time along the way.

 Work smarter, not harder